kramse/kramse-labs/core-net-lab/README.md

 We will use Ansible for this training https://www.ansible.com/

-You must have at least one place, virtual machine to be able to run Ansible.
+You must have at least one place, system able to run Ansible.

 You may be able to use Windows as a client, but untested.